The-MAZZTer/DarkForces/README.md

 See [the official .NET documentation](https://docs.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0) for more information on compatibility.

-The Unity specific components should be compatible with the latest versions of Unity 2021.
-Probably Unity 2020 as well but I haven't tested it since 2021 came out.
+The Unity-specific components are perpetually updated to be compatible with the latest versions of Unity LTS.
+They will probably work fine on older versions back to 2020 but no promises.

 ## Build

-Currently I am using a Windows-only library for some graphics manipulation.
-I intend to change this in the future.
-If you want to pull it out and disable the functionality, it should be possible (it is used to read/write PNGs mainly).
+### File Format DLL

+This DLL should work fine on any .NET Core target platform.

-To build the file format DLL, open the solution file in the MZZT.DarkForces folder with Visual Studio 2022 (2019 will probably work as well) and build the MZZT.DarkForces.FileFormats project for Release AnyCPU (use the dropdown at the top of Visual Studio which may say Debug or Release to switch).
+To build, open the solution file in the MZZT.DarkForces folder with Visual Studio 2022 (previous versions may work as well) and build the MZZT.DarkForces.FileFormats project for Release AnyCPU (use the dropdown at the top of Visual Studio which may say Debug or Release to switch).
 The DLL files will be output in Assets\Dark Forces\File Formats, ready for use in Unity, which should now be able to open and run the project successfully.
 You can also take the DLLs from there and use them in other projects if you want.

+### Unity Project

+Ensure you build the file format DLL in Release mode otherwise the Unity project will be unable to run or build.

 To build the Unity showcase project, first build the file format DLL as above.
 Then you can open the checkout folder using Unity Editor 2022.3.
 You can then build using the File > Build Settings... menu option in Unity Editor.

 Currently the showcase is locked to Windows platform as it uses the System.Drawing GDI wrapper to import/export palettized PNGs.
 SkiaSharp is also used for image manipulation in other places.
 This could be removed or changed to improve platform compatibility as none of it is critical except to a couple features like the map generator which rely heavily on them.
 Another concern is the use of local file and folder .NET APIs for things like the Open/Save dialog boxes which may prevent some targets like WebGL.
-A keyboard and mouse are also required but the modern keybind system is in use in Unity so this can be changed fairly easily.
+A keyboard and mouse are also required but the modern keybind system is in use in Unity so this can likely be changed fairly easily.

 ## Contents